 Our children will imitate how we respond with someone who hurt us the next time someone hurts them.

-Please join me next week for our final segment in this series where I’ll be discussing how our children mimic our healthy habits (or lack thereof) and how we respond during trials.
+Please join me next time for our final segment in this series where I’ll be discussing how our children mimic our healthy habits (or lack thereof) and how we respond during trials.

 Before you go, check out these other posts: